digitalocean/navigators-guide/book/01-intro/ch03-lab-env-setup.md

 This is the first hands-on portion of the book.

 First, we'll go over the tools we'll be using, how they fit together, and how they can be beneficial to you as you begin to create and manage your infrastructure on DigitalOcean.
-After that, we'll set up a single Droplet which we'll use as as a controller to run and use the rest of our tools.
+After that, we'll set up a single Droplet which we'll use as a controller to run and use the rest of our tools.

 ## Our Tools